Frequently Asked Questions

 Who can apply?

 If you are a highly motivated and creative emerging or mid-career producer with a project that you believe in, this is the place for you.
 There are no barriers here.
 We seek underserved voices in media: all genders, all sexual orientations, all ethnicities, all religions, all ages, all abilities and veterans.
-We accept participants from all around the world, but keep in mind we are located in the Pacific time zone and our virtual seminars are LIVE and feature interactive Q&A.
+We accept participants from all around the world, but keep in mind we are located in the Pacific time zone and some of our virtual seminars are LIVE and feature interactive Q&A.

 Can I apply just to the accelerator?